-Packing for a trip and not sure what to do with your bottles of lotion, shampoo, and the like?
-Should you load them in your checked luggage, or can you take them in your carry-on?
+Packing for a trip and not sure what to do with your bottles of lotion, shampoo, and the like? can you take them in your carry-on? or you should you load them in your checked luggage?
 And how much liquid can you bring on a plane? or how many ounces can you carry on the plane anyway?

 You’re at the right place if you’ve got all these questions.
 We’re here to help you learn and understand all about packing liquids for your trip.

-In general, all you need to remember is the 3-1-1 Rule, which means you can bring a maximum of 3.4 ounces in one quart-sized bag, and only one bag is allowed per person.
+In general, all you need to remember is the 3-1-1 Rule, which means you can bring 3.4 fl ounces (100 milliliters) or less for each container in one quart-sized bag, and only one bag is allowed per person.

 How Many Fluid Ounces Can You Carry On A Plane?